How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 What My Editorial Internship Taught Me About Query Letters

 When I studied film and television in college, I learned how to develop and present an elevator pitch.
-After graduation, I become more involved in publishing and eventually attended the Writer’s Digest Conference in 2015, where I pitched my story in a special pitch slam.
+After graduation, I turned to publishing.
+Eventually I attended the Writer’s Digest Conference in 2015, where I pitched my story in a pitch slam.

-This experience was intimidating—and fantastic.
+This experience was intimidating and fantastic.
 I had presented elevator pitches as an undergrad to my film professors, but I had never pitched my story idea live to a literary agent in under a minute.
+It also taught me one part of a query letter that you need to master in order to hook a literary agent.

 Flash forward a few years later to when I worked as an Editorial Intern.
 To this day, I consider this one of the most valuable experiences in my writing and editing career.